 Previous elements included:

-•A family-friendly Problem-Solving Festival that invites public to “test their minds” with fun problem-solving activities in Dublin Castle in Sep 2017.
+•A family-friendly Problem-Solving Festival that invites public to “test their minds” with fun problem-solving activities in Trinity College Dublin in Sep 2017.

 •Hosting the International Linguistics Olympiad in Dublin in July 2017, bringing to Ireland the top 180 young problem solvers from 28 countries.